You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 - This post may contain affiliate links.
 Read our disclosure.

 Ohio is known as the Buckeye state, and was welcomed into the Union as the 17th state in 1803.
 But despite this early welcome, due to an oversight in the original paperwork, Ohio only became an official state in 1953.
-Ohio is within the Great Lakes region with shores on Lake Erie, so there are many excellent destinations along the lakeshore to set sail or relax on its beaches.
+Ohio is within the Great Lakes region along the Lake Erie shoreline, so there are many excellent destinations along the lakeshore to set sail or relax on its beaches.
 Check out its famous ‘Three C’s’ of Columbus, Cleveland and Cincinnati.
 Each city offers its own unique charm and distinct Buckeye flair.
 Columbus, Ohio’s capital city, sits either side of the Scioto River and is filled with pleasant parks and fountains, museums and a traditional German Village remarkably well-preserved from its 1800s settlers.

 Ohio is often referred to as the ‘Mother of Presidents’ as seven presidents of the United States were from the state.
 Ohio’s presidents are Grant, Hayes, Garfield, Harrison, McKinley, Taft and Harding.
 This relatively small state is surrounded by five others; Indiana, Kentucky, Michigan, Pennsylvania and West Virginia.
 The state is well-known for its variety of popular treats including Buckeye candy, Cincinnati Chilli and delicious fruit such as apples and pawpaws, which grow plentifully in the state.
 Pawpaws grow wild and are endemic to the state, with a flavour similar to mangoes and pineapples, and celebrated during a yearly autumn festival in Albany.
 The state is known for many famous feats throughout its history, including being the birthplace for aviation, the home of the NFL and the birthplace of famous inventor Thomas Edison.
 Check out what Ohio is known for.